nabchar/Redux_Review_Workshop/README.md

 - Download `project_skeleton.zip` and unzip (feel free to rename the folder as wel)
 - navigate into the folder and run `npm install`
 - run `npm run bundle` to bundle our files and let webpack start watching them.
-- run `open index.html` in the command line to open up the current state of our App.
+- run `open index.html` in the command line to open up the current state of our App in the browser.

-### Explore
+### Take a look around
 Take a look at the project file structure
 - `index.html` renders a simple `div` that our root React component hooks into.
 - the `frontend` folder stores all our application's moving parts